gucci-ninja/Soft-Eng-Lecture-Notes/3B/3A04/README.md

 3. - What are the models of a software system?
 Give an example of one formal design model and one rigorous design model
 - (partial and approximative) descriptions of different aspects of the system/artefact that put emphasis on some things
 - graph (set of edges and vertices)
+- so a formal design model would be finite state machine, predicates, relations, logic
+- rigorous diagram would be class diagram and sequence diagram

 4. Software architects initiate their work from the requirements specification document.
 Explain the influence of the non-functional requirements on the architecture of a system.
 Can the architect always satisfy the non functional requirements as stipulated in the requirements document and why?
 - in canada the registration system _works_ but it had to be cancelled because a lot of non functional requirements were left out